 Let’s get real: the only real war is the one on workers – and the struggle is global.
 Where the wealthy militarize workers abroad, they also lay the groundwork for militarism right here at home.
 Their for-profit playbook is rooted in fears that stem from racism and xenophobia.
 But who actually controls the economy and who runs it?
 How does capitalism work and are there any realistic alternatives?
 What is the role of the police and Pentagon in all of this?
 This participatory workshop is filled with exercises that provides students with tools to counter the racist and xenophobic divide-and-conquer playbook of the boss.

 The boss class who control the money do a lot of things to keep us from getting the power we need to manifest the world we want for our families and communities.
 It’s why we must organize in visionary ways that turn fear, apathy and neutrality into hope, courage and action.
 What is organizing and what does it mean to organize for power?
 This interactive workshop lays out organizing fundamentals and how our unions can become fighting organizations of the working class.
-Students will takeaway charting and mapping tools to structure campaigns and have effective organizing conversations.
+Students will takeaway charting and mapping tools to structure campaigns and have effective organizing conversations on issues of racism and war.